music-encoding/music-encoding.github.io/resources/pedagogy.md

 Resources on this page may include, but are not limited to cheat sheets, lessons plans/outcomes, tutorials, media, templates, and other resources.
 Content written in any language may be submitted.
 Please be aware that the content will be presented as it was received from the contributors.
 It will not be peer-reviewed for accuracy or efficacy.

 We will upload your resource(s) to the [Music Encoding Initiative Humanities Commons (HC) Repository](https://hcommons.org/groups/music-encoding-initiative/) along with descriptive metadata to ensure discoverability.
 Each resource will be assigned tags to enable filtering and easier searching.
-All contributions will be licensed under a Creative Commons Attribution-NonCommercial-ShareAlike (CC-BY-NC-SA) license.
+All contributions will be licensed under a Creative Commons Attribution-NonCommercial-ShareAlike ([CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/)) license.

 If you would like to contribute a resource that you created or collaborated on, please [complete this form](https://docs.google.com/forms/d/e/1FAIpQLScnaXFQhtxVrt2aCaKqf0F4by_XgHHsvxhyq9-cvCDPE0j9vg/viewform) where you will need to provide descriptive metadata along with your content.
 Contributions can be submitted on a rolling basis and you will be notified once your content is added to the repository.